Skip to main content

 An Advance Statement is an expression of a person’s wishes or preferences, made when they have the capacity to do so, detailing what they would like to happen should they become unwell.
 An Advance Statement is not legally binding but expresses choice and preferences that should be respected and acted upon by staff (unless there are particular circumstances that prevent staff from doing so).

-A person must be at least 18 years old and have capacity to make an Advance Decision.
+A person must be at least 18 years old and have mental capacity to make an Advance Decision.

 Advance Decisions and Advance Statements may be overridden when a service user is detained under the Mental Health Act 1983 (MHA).